 Members are the very foundation of the Alliance – without members, the organization wouldn’t exist, so our goal is to build that foundation.
 The Membership Committee discusses ways to bring in new members by identifying potential candidates in the field and in partner organizations who may have an interest in the Alliance’s activities, suggesting new and diverse benefits of membership and determining dues levels and fees.
 Committee members actively participate in monthly calls.

-New Committee!
 As the Alliance builds its programmatic offerings to members and potential members, the Programs & Events Committee plays a pivotal role in determining what program topics are salient and timely and how they should be offered.
-Currently, the committee is planning the Alliance’s 2016 conference from the ground up.
+Currently, the committee is planning the Alliance’s 2019 conference from the ground up.
 This committee’s call schedule is being determined and will encompass event timetables as needed.

 Finance committee members play an important role monitoring the fiscal health of the organization.
 Committee members do this by providing input as to how the organization can save money, areas where revenue growth needs to occur and by helping to determine the operational budget for the upcoming year.
 Committee members have monthly calls to address these topics and to prepare for board presentation.